Syntax Document

 println('1 +..+100 = ', sum)

-❗️Note: Nature does not have the ++ syntax.
-Use i += 1 instead of i++.
-The expression following for does not need to be enclosed in parentheses.
+❗️Note: Nature does not have ++ syntax, please use i+=1 instead of i++.
+The expression after for does not need parentheses.

 var sum = 0